Green Mind

 A new important step is the production of our lingerie pieces.
 The House is very vigilant about the working conditions and environment of its seamstresses .

-This is one of the reasons why we have been long-standing partners of Ateliers Isa , a historic partner.
-Located in Sfax, Tunisia , this clothing workshop shares the same social and environmental values as the House.
+This is one of the reasons why we have been long-standing partners of Ateliers Isa , a long-standing partner.
+Located in Sfax, Tunisia , this clothing workshop shares the same social, environmental and human values as the House.

-The factory complies with societal and social standards and the internal production system is chartered "Going Green".
-The factory is uniquely equipped with solar panels to power the sewing machines, waste compactors and the internal teams are made aware of waste and the importance of their actions on the environment.
+The factory adheres to social and societal standards , and the internal production system is certified "Going Green."
+The factory is uniquely equipped with solar panels to power the sewing machines and waste compactors, and internal teams are made aware of waste and the importance of their actions on the environment.

 The evolution of our production systems is underway.
-All the processes are not yet perfect, but the headquarters, the teams and all the players are improving every day in order to offer you consumption that is as in line as possible with current ecological considerations.
+Not all processes are perfect yet, but our headquarters, teams, and all stakeholders are improving every day to offer you consumption that is as in line as possible with current environmental considerations.

 In a few figures